Fifty Shades Of Purple

 I have spread the asters around a bit.
 The far end of the bed is looking better now with a focus on autumn colour.
 At the beginning of the year it was mostly just a tangle of ivy here.

 Verbena bonariensis ‘Lollipop’ and Rudbeckia ‘Little Goldstar’

 The rudbeckia appeared in the mid-month bloomers post.
-I got it at B&Q. I was waiting for Mike to buy screws or some such and to relieve the boredom (they say a woman takes forever to choose..) wandered into regions horticultural.
+I got it at B&Q. Waiting for Mike to buy screws or some such and to relieve the boredom (they say a woman takes forever to choose..)
+I wandered into regions horticultural.
 There was a stunning display of these two plants and I couldn’t resist the combo.
-You can imagine the look on himself’s face when he returned to his trolley and found the rudbeckia perched atop his DIY essentials.
+You can imagine the look on Himself’s face when he returned to his trolley and found the rudbeckia perched atop his DIY essentials.

 Sempervivum ‘Terracotta Baby’

-Following the success of the sempervivum-in-the wall experiment I have bought two more.
+Following the success of the sempervivum-in-the wall experiment I have acquired two more.